-In 1884, a French parish in Fall River, Mass., locked their Irish pastor out of their church and made his life a living hell.
-They evicted him from the rectory, seized the parish finances, insulted him on the street and disrupted Mass.
+In 1884, a French parish in Fall River, Mass., locked its Irish pastor out of the church and made his life a living hell.
+Parishioners evicted him from the rectory, seized the parish finances, insulted him on the street and disrupted Mass.
 The ensuing turmoil went all the way to the Vatican.

 Bishop Thomas Francis Hendricken had deliberately appointed Father Samuel McGee as pastor of Notre Dame de Lourdes.
 He wanted the clannish Franco-American parishioners to assimilate to their new home.
 The parishioners resisted.
 One Franco-American said he would ‘stand on the brink of hell’ before accepting an Irish pastor.